 The Reckless crew have no interest in blending in; as a proudly female-led brewery in a male-dominated industry, they’re happy to stand out in the crowd.
 So, while their beers are easy-drinking, they refuse to make boring beers that don’t do the independent beer scene justice.
 They have a habit of dumping large amounts of hops into each brew late in the process, with the result of pumping out beers that positively sing with high aroma and low bitterness, setting them apart from many traditional “gateway” beers.
 The distinctive bright colours of their tinnies help them to stand out in the fridge, too.

-As a brewing company without its own home, the Reckless brand is all about the vibe of the people who make it and the people who drink it.
+As a brewing company which initially operated without its own home, the Reckless brand is all about the vibe of the people who make it and the people who drink it.
 It transcends place, and yet carries characteristics of where it comes from.
-It has the buzzing but effortless cool of Sydney’s Inner West, that global hotspot of independent brewing where Reckless was launched and continues to be brewed, but also the relaxed nature of the small regional town where Jarrod and Grace live.
+It has the buzzing but effortless cool of Sydney’s Inner West, that global hotspot of independent brewing where Reckless was launched before moving to Bathurst, but also the relaxed nature of the small regional town where Jarrod and Grace lived at the time.
 (See these vibes come together in the videos they filmed during COVID lockdown, where they talk tasting notes and hop varieties in the middle of nowhere three hours from Sydney.)

 Think street graffiti and peaceful sunsets; dive bars with strangers and barbecues with mates.